BellezaEmporium/galaxy-riot-integration/README.md

 ## FAQ

 - _Game time doesn't show the time before I added the integration._
   That's because Riot doesn't record gametime.
 The integration will only display gametime while you've launched it via GOG Galaxy 2.0 just like if you had added it manually.
-(This may change, see this [todo](https://github.com/BellezaEmporium/galaxy-riot-integration/issues/7).)

 ## Todo

-Todos are found [here](https://github.com/BellezaEmporium/galaxy-riot-integration/labels/todo) in [issues](https://github.com/BellezaEmporium/galaxy-riot-integration/issues).
-They have the [todo](https://github.com/BellezaEmporium/galaxy-riot-integration/labels/todo) [label](https://github.com/BellezaEmporium/galaxy-riot-integration/labels).

-Any help (and feedback about this project) would be appreciated!
-See [Contributing](#contributing) for more info.
+- Get previous game time tracking to work (Needs validation from the Tracker.gg team into production, as the API key is invalid for now)

 ## Contributing